Private Alcohol and Drug Rehab for Couples

 Couples may opt for either an outpatient program or a residential program.
 The residential program offers a higher level of care and intensity and may allow the couple to remain in housing together, although each rehab program has their own policies regarding the housing.
-Outpatient rehab is suited for individuals who have an emerging substance use problem but offers various levels of intensity based on the severity of the substance use disorder.
+Outpatient rehab is suited for individuals who have an emerging or mild substance use problem but offers various levels of intensity based on the severity of the substance use disorder.
 Outpatient rehabs include intensive outpatient programs (IOP) and partial hospitalization programs (PHP), with the PHP being the highest level of outpatient care.

 Treatment elements include the following: